-Higher order controllers, such as a linear quadratic regulator (LQR) are applied and evaluated in (Ma et al., 2018).
-A disturbance accommodating controller (DAC) is evaluated in (Menezes et al., 2018) and it is coupled with individual pitch control (IPC) in (Namik et al., 2011).
-A nonlinear pitch and torque controller using wind preview is designed in (Sarkar et al., 2020) and (Schlipf et al., 2013), giving promising results.
+Higher-order controllers, such as a linear quadratic regulator (LQR), are applied and evaluated in Ma et al. (2018).
+A disturbance-accommodating controller (DAC) is evaluated in Menezes et al. (2018), and it is coupled with individual pitch control (IPC) in Namik et al. (2011).
+A nonlinear pitch and torque controller using wind preview are designed in Sarkar et al. (2020a) and Schlipf et al. (2013), giving promising results.

 The novelty of this work is related to the FOWT damping analysis, i.e., the damping obtained by coupling the rotor and the platform pitch dynamics.
-This damping is explicitly derived from the coupled equations of rotor and floating platform.
+This damping is explicitly derived from the coupled equations of the rotor and floating platform.
 This analysis leads to the study of the instability phenomena underlining the conditions leading to the NMPZ.
-One new NMPZ, never discussed in literature, is discovered and analysed in this work.
+One new NMPZ, never discussed before in the literature, is discovered and analyzed in this work.
 The domain of the instability of the platform is explicitly derived from the coupled system of equations.
-The control strategy proposed relies on this analysis and it allows to impose an explicit level of damping in the platform pitch motion to the controller without changing the period of platform pitching.
-This explicit form of the damping in the platform pitch dynamics is a novelty of this work.

-The chosen strategy is, then, compared to one without platform pitch compensation (with detuning) and one that considers a single value of the compensation parameter for every wind speed and operating condition.
+The control strategy proposed relies on this analysis, and it allows us to impose an explicit level of damping in the platform pitch motion on the controller without changing the period of platform pitching.
+The chosen strategy is then compared to one without platform pitch compensation (with detuning) and one that considers a single value of the compensation parameter for every wind speed and operating condition.